The Runaway Bride, book two of the Brides of Inverfyre series of medieval Scottish romances, is now available in a Spanish edition!

 Ross de Kinfairlie es un mercenario a sueldo; un caballero sin el dinero para reclamar una novia.
 Cuando la prometida de su primo huye, él la persigue, porque el Halcón de Inverfyre fue quien lo entrenó.
 Ross sospecha que Aiofe planea algo, pero su estratagema es peligrosa: el traicionero clan MacLaren, que siempre busca socavar Inverfyre, la toma cautiva.
 En el curso de rescatar a Aoife y garantizar su seguridad, Ross se encuentra cautivado por la feroz y hermosa doncella. ¿Cuánto entregará Ross para garantizar la seguridad de Aoife? ¿Y cuánto ofrecerá Aoife para proteger al hombre que ha robado su corazón?

 Esta es una traducción al español neutral de América Latina.

-La bella novia está ahora en KDP Select: está disponible exclusivamente en Amazon y puedes leerlo gratis con una suscripción a Kindle Unlimited.
+La novia fugitiva está ahora en KDP Select: está disponible exclusivamente en Amazon y puedes leerlo gratis con una suscripción a Kindle Unlimited.